hardscrabble/hardscrabble.github.io/_posts/2021-03-27-how-to-watch-tennis.md

 The tours have a stable of chair umpires who they re-use all the time.
 The die-hard fans know their names and have favorites.
 Some of them have legendary voices.
-There's one guy who says "deuce" with such abundant gravitas.
+There's one guy who says "deuce" with such abundant gravitas that you almost wonder if he's joking.

 I don't know any of their names, but I think I'll get there.